 Why?
 Because the great tragedy for an entrepreneur is NOT a failed idea.
 You will have other ideas!
 No, the great tragedy for an entrepreneur is a zombie idea, a business that has no chance of growth and vibrancy, but is kept alive through some witch’s brew of too much friendly capital and too much misplaced hope.

 Stealth mode?
 99 times out of 100 it’s a crock, a smart sounding excuse for hiding behind a non-competitive curtain.
 Self-financing?
 Ditto.
 The courage of an entrepreneur isn’t risking your own money.
 Of course you’re doing that.
 That’s the necessary condition, not the sufficient condition.
 The sufficient condition is risking your identity in the very public arena of competition and capital.

-It’s the Curse of Some Talent, when you’ve got an idea or a venture that seems great to you, but isn’t quite great enough to make it in the cold cruel world.
+It’s the Curse of Some Talent, when you’ve got an idea or a venture that seems much-misplaced to you, but isn’t quite great enough to make it in the cold cruel world.
 But you remain convinced it’s SUCH a good idea, you remain convinced that you really really do have the talent to make it big, and you’ve got the resources to keep going.
 That’s how one year turns into two.
 That’s how two years turns into ten, a decade of meh, all because you didn’t listen to what the world was telling you, all because you couldn’t bring yourself to put down the merely good idea, all because you never forced yourself to dream the NEXT idea.